Joe B. Bates

 and worked as county clerk of Greenup County, Kentucky from 1922 to 1938.

 Bates was elected as a Democrat to the Seventy-fifth Congress to fill the vacancy caused by the resignation of Fred M. Vinson.

 He was reelected to the Seventy-sixth and to the six succeeding Congresses and served from June 4, 1938, to January 3, 1953.

-He was an unsuccessful candidate for renomination in 1952, and unsuccessfully sought the Democratic nomination in 1956 for the United States Senate.
+He was an unsuccessful candidate for renomination in 1952 after his home was redistricted into the neighboring 5th District, losing to 5th District Congressman Brent Spence, and later unsuccessfully sought the Democratic nomination in 1956 for the United States Senate with the strong support of then Governor Happy Chandler.

 He practiced law and was a resident of Greenup, Kentucky.

 He died in Ashland, Kentucky on September 10, 1965.

 He was interred in Bellefonte Memorial Gardens, Flatwoods, Kentucky.